microsoft/AirSim/docs/reinforcement_learning.md

 current_state = transform_input(responses)
 ```

-We further define the six actions (breaking, straight with throttle, full-left with throttle, full-right with throttle, half-left with throttle, half-right with throttle) that an agent can execute.
+We further define the six actions (brake, straight with throttle, full-left with throttle, full-right with throttle, half-left with throttle, half-right with throttle) that an agent can execute.
 This is done via the function `interpret_action`:

 ```
 def interpret_action(action):